Code-Institute-Submissions/ZoranZoroe-pp1-fitness-factory/README.md

   customers that we are all they need to start they're jurney.
 ![Main image](documentation/main_image.jpg)
 * Fitness equipment
-  * This section will emphasize on different choices on how to get fit and build muscles, including machine training, barbells, dumbells and kettlebells.
+  * This section will emphasize on different choices on how to get fit and build muscles, including calisthenics, barbells, dumbells and kettlebells.
   * Each part of this section will provide users information on benefits of using different equipment.
 ![Fitness equipment](documentation/fitness_equipment.jpg)
 * Footer